 Stress impacts your body in many ways mainly by leading to fluctuations in hormone levels.
 That is why many people often find that their acne flares up when their stress level is high.

 The Effects of Medications on Acne

 Certain medications and herbal supplements can cause acne as a side effect.
 Make sure you tell your dermatologist about all the medications and supplements that you’re currently taking in order to determine if they may be contributing to your acne.
-A change in medication may be all that’s needed.
+You will probably need a change in medication.

 The Effects of Diet on Acne

 A high glycemic index diet has shown some correlation with acne exacerbation, as have dairy products in patients who have hormonal acne.
 A common myth is that chocolate is thought to make acne worse, although there are no studies to support this theory.
-There are no specific foods recognized to be associated with triggering acne.
-However, if you notice a certain foods triggers your acne it is recommended that you avoid that particular food.
+Scientists haven’t found a link between certain foods and acne breakouts.
+However, if you notice a particular food triggers your acne, try to avoid or limit it.

 The Effects of Hygiene on Acne

-Having acne doesn’t mean that your skin in dirty or that you’re not washing it enough.
-On the contrary, acne prone skin is sensitive and using harsh skin cleansers or scrubbing can irritate your skin and make your acne worse.
+Having acne doesn’t mean that your skin is dirty or that you’re not washing it enough.
+On the contrary, acne-prone skin is sensitive and using harsh skin cleansers or scrubbing can irritate your skin and make your acne worse.
 Gently washing with a mild cleanser once or twice a day is recommended to remove excess oil and impurities from the skin.